micropython/micropython/docs/rp2/quickref.rst

 UART (serial bus)
 -----------------

-There are two pins which can be used as RX/TX pins but we can map them into a number of other pins.
-The pins are 1/2, 6/7, 11/12, 16/17, 21/22, 26/27 and can be seen in the pin diagram below:
+There are two UARTs, UART0 and UIART1.
+UART0 can be mapped to GPIO 1/2, 12/13
+and 16/17, and UART1 to GPIO 6/7 and 8/9.
+Since for using the UART GPIO numbers have to be used, these should be mentioned and can be seen in the pin diagram
+below:

 .. image:: img/UARTpinout.png
     :alt: Pin Diagram Raspberry Pi Pico